IronBranded/Microsoft-Defensive-Cloud-Atlas/README.md

 # Microsoft Defensive Cloud Atlas — v1.0

-**A single-file interactive reference for Azure & Microsoft 365 log sources, license requirements, retention periods, and role-based access — built for cloud incident response, digital forensics, and threat investigations.**
+**An interactive reference for Azure & Microsoft 365 log sources, license requirements, retention periods, and role-based access.
+This was built to understand data sources, detection and response capabilities per licences**
 ---

 ## What Is This?